About Red

 My name is Katie Carroll, and I graduated in 2011 from the University of California, Berkeley with a double major in Rhetoric and Political Science.
 Although I live in the Bay Area, my head almost permanently resides in London, England: I’m a proud Anglophile, with a Tudor rose tattoo to prove it.
 As with music, I really don’t remember when I fell in love with the United Kingdom, but I’ve had British maps on my wall and books on my shelves since elementary school.

 It’s no wonder these two loves eventually intertwined.
-I was introduced to the wonderful world of English new-folk a few years ago, and was instantly enamored by the London-based movement (yes, I’ll call it a movement).
-I was fortunate enough to study there in the fall of 2009, and I spent as much time as possible soaking up the music scene–and now I can’t wait to go back.
+I was introduced to the world of English new-folk a few years ago, and was instantly enamored by the London-based movement.
+I was fortunate enough to study there in the fall of 2009, and I spent as much time as possible soaking up the music scene—and now I can’t wait to go back.
 Until then, I observe from a distance: reading about, listening to, and occasionally viewing English bands as frequently as possible.

 Cheers!
 Katie